The Importance of Energy Conservation for Individuals with Duchenne

 Squats, sit-ups, push-ups, pull-ups, running, and weight training are examples of typical activities incorporated into physical education.
 With Duchenne muscular dystrophy, these types of activities lead to muscle damage.
 It is recommended that such strenuous activities be avoided.

-There are many appropriate and safe modifications which can be incorporated into PE activities to continue to provide access for those individuals affected by Duchenne.
-Several examples include: allowing the individual to lead the class in stretching routines; having the individual serve in the role of team “coach”; participating as score keeper or timer.
-These modifications maintain the instructional expectation of learning and understanding athletics/sports while avoiding unnecessary demands on their bodies.
+There are many appropriate and safe modifications that can be incorporated into PE activities to continue to provide access for those individuals affected by Duchenne.
+Examples include:

 Sources: